Introduction to the Unitary Patent & Unified Patent Court

-The new system comes in two parts: a unitary patent (UP) and the Unified Patent Court (UPC).
-The UP will be a single patent right that will be effective in up to 25 member states of the EU (possibly more over time).
+The new system comes in two parts: the unitary patent (UP) and the Unified Patent Court (UPC).
+The UP will be a single patent right, effective in up to 25 member states of the EU (possibly more over time).
 The EU already has EU trade marks (EUTM), formally known as Community Trade Marks (CTM), and Community designs (CD) – the UP adds a similar patent right to that list.
 Unlike EUTMs and CDs however, UPs will not be enforceable in national courts.
 The UP will be enforceable in a new international court, the UPC.
 The UPC will also have jurisdiction over traditional (conventional) European patents, subject to an important opt-out.

 When is the new system likely to come into effect?

-The system comes into force three months after the 13th ratification of the Agreement establishing the UPC (so long as that includes ratification by the UK, France and Germany).
-So far, 16 countries have ratified.
-The UK was the latest country to ratify.
+The system comes into force three months after the 13th ratification of the Agreement establishing the UPC (so long as that includes ratification by the three EU member states in which the highest number of European patents had effect in 2012, namely France, Germany, and The Netherlands now that the UK is no longer able to take part).
+So far, 15 countries have ratified including France and The Netherlands.
 Ratification by Germany is necessary before the system can start.

 The current status of ratification can be found here: http://www.consilium.europa.eu/en/documents-publications/agreements-conventions/agreement/?aid=2013001

 How will I be able to get a unitary patent?

 The mechanism for getting a UP will be relatively straightforward: applicants will file an application at the European Patent Office (EPO) for a European patent in the usual way.
 If the applicant wants the application to become a UP, then a request to that effect should be filed within 1 month of grant of the application.